Biochemistry of Exercise

 Seminars: 1) Metabolic components and exercise 2) Metabolism and supplementation 3) Training and adaptation

-For the essay assignment: In order to achieve D- to D+ (40-49%), students should be able to present a basic report of the underlying theories and some current research related to the questions stated in the assignment information.
+For the essay assignment: In order to achieve D- to D+ (at least 42%), students should be able to present a basic report of the underlying theories and some current research related to the questions stated in the assignment information.
 They will be able to use basic understanding of whole body and skeletal muscle metabolism to demonstrate how findings entailing the critical power concept can be used to address basic metabolic demands at critical power.
 Wording and structure of essay is appropriate and current and recent literature is addressed convincingly.
-For the MCQs, 40% of the questions need to be correctly answered across the assignments.
+For the short-answer questions, 42% of the questions need to be correctly answered across the assignments.

-For the essay assignment: In order to achieve C- to C+ (50-59%), students should be able to present a good report of the main underlying theories and current research related to the critical power concept questions stated in the assignment information.
+For the essay assignment: In order to achieve C- to C+ (at least 52%), students should be able to present a good report of the main underlying theories and current research related to the critical power concept questions stated in the assignment information.
 They will be able to use good understanding of whole body and skeletal muscle metabolism to demonstrate how findings entailing the critical power concept can be used to explain main metabolic demands at critical power.
 Wording and structure of essay is good, there is substantial use of current and recent literature.
-For the MCQs, 50-59% of the questions across the assignments need to be correctly answered.
+For the short-answer questions, >54% of the questions across the assignments need to be correctly answered.

-For the essay assignment: In order to achieve A- to A* (70+ %), students should be able to present an outstanding in-depth report of the underlying theories and current research related to the critical power concept questions stated in the assignment information.
+For the essay assignment: In order to achieve A- to A* (74+ %), students should be able to present an outstanding in-depth report of the underlying theories and current research related to the critical power concept questions stated in the assignment information.
 They will be able to use their deep understanding of whole body and skeletal muscle metabolism to demonstrate how findings entailing the critical power concept can be used to thoroughly explain metabolic and physiological demands at critical power.
 Wording and structure of essay is outstanding, there is an extensive, thorough but concise use of current and recent literature.
-For the MCQ assignments, >70% of the questions need to be correctly answered across the assignments.
+For the short-answer questions assignments, >74% of the questions need to be correctly answered across the assignments.